Bitcoin

 Bitcoin mixers are a solution for those who value their privacy and want to make Bitcoin transactions anonymously.
 The dawn of Bitcoin’s inception was believed to be the most convenient way of anonymizing online payments.
 However, as time went on, people familiarized themselves with the blockchain and discovered that its public feature stored data that could reveal the transaction history of any chosen address.
 KYC regulations have made it even more difficult for people to remain anonymous in the crypto space.

-But with bitcoin mixers, also known as tumblers, you can reroute your Bitcoin transactions through complex semi-random networks and private pools, making it more challenging to track the transaction history of a wallet address.
-In this article, we’ll explore how Bitcoin mixers work and why they’re an essential tool for preserving your privacy in the crypto space.
+But with BTC mixers, also known as tumblers, you can reroute your Bitcoin transactions through complex semi-random networks and private pools, making it more challenging to track the transaction history of a wallet address.

-First, Bitcoin users transfer their coins to a mixer of their choice, mixing them with other transactions to disconnect the link between the original sender and the intended recipient.
+How to use a Bitcoin mixer?
+First, Bitcoin users transfer their coins to a crypto mixer of their choice, mixing them with other transactions to disconnect the link between the original sender and the intended recipient.

-In layman’s terms, a bitcoin mixer is a detour point consisting of programs that blend a web of transactions before the designated funds reach the recipient.
+In layman’s terms, a BTC mixer is a detour point consisting of programs that blend a web of transactions before the designated funds reach the recipient.
 For instance, if a sender transfers funds from their wallet #namedW, the said coins are first directed to a mixer with a wallet address #namedX.
-The bitcoin mixer then mashes up the transaction records with other coins, thus creating a new address #namedY and transfer the funds to the recipient address #namedZ.
+The Bitcoin tumbler then mashes up the transaction records with other coins, thus creating a new address #namedY and transfer the funds to the recipient address #namedZ.

-Funds sent from Wallet #namedW to #namedZ will have no connection since the mixer introduced new receiver and recipient wallets #namedX and #namedY, respectively.
+Funds sent from Wallet #namedW to #namedZ will have no connection since the crypto tumbler introduced new receiver and recipient wallets #namedX and #namedY, respectively.

 Note: The recipient address will receive a slightly lesser amount to account for the Bitcoin mixers’ fee, which is 0.25 and 3% of the transaction amount.
 Also, don’t forget to factor in the transaction fees in the bitcoin network.